Sticky tape boosts stroke recovery? small trial shows promise

 Summary

-This study tested whether kinesio taping (a special elastic tape placed on the skin) can improve arm and hand movement, reduce pain, and boost mood in people who recently had a stroke.
-26 adults with arm weakness were randomly assigned to receive either real kinesio taping or a fake version, along with their usual rehab.
-The results were measured after 3 weeks of taping and again at 6 weeks to see if the tape provided extra benefits.
+This study tested whether kinesio taping (a special elastic tape placed on the skin) can improve arm and hand function, reduce pain, and boost mood in people who recently had a stroke.
+26 adults with arm weakness were randomly assigned to get either real kinesio taping or a fake version, along with standard rehab.
+Results were measured after 3 weeks of taping and again at 6 weeks.

 Disclaimer